phreeza/manuscript_axon_potentials/doc/manuscript.md

     - Blot & Barbour
 - The low-frequency component exceeds the high-frequency component in reach (**Fig 2**)

-*The barn owl neurophonic as an example that shows these properties*(**Fig 3**)
+*The barn owl neurophonic as an example that shows these properties*

 In order to test our model of the extracellular field of axon bundles, we compared it to recordings from the barn owl auditory brain stem.

-- To test the model, we tried it on the barn owl
-- Stimulated with clicks and recorded at different depths
-- model anatomy and nerve cell response (with refractory period)
+We adjusted the model parameters to match the anatomy and physiology of nucleus laminaris (NL), and set the activation statistics to match measured PSTHs in response to stimulation by a click, and then simulated the resulting EFP at varying depths, corresponding to recording depths in the experiment.
+The resulting recordings from experiment and simulation are shown in Figure 3.

-- The high-frequency component shows a steady increase in latency along the projections' depth
+The resulting simulation showed several characteristics that are also observed in the data. firstly, The high-frequency component shows a steady increase in latency along the projections' depth, and has its maximum in amplitude in the middle of NL.
-- the low-frequency can have stationary parts caused by sharp increases or decreases of fiber number (bifurcations or terminations).
+The low-frequency component reverses polarity along the depth of NL, and almost vanishes in the middle of NL.

+- explain this in more detail

 *Mechanism underlying the observed properties*